 That being said, brands can live broadcast basically everything that may be interesting and informative to their customers.
 Showcasing the beauty of their offline stores and giving customers just a taste of shopping with brands in the real world is an innovative way to enrich the online shopping experience for customers.

 IV.
-Measuring your live streaming effort
+Measuring the results of your live streaming effort in China

 Just because it’s life doesn’t mean you get away without measuring your success.
 Livestreaming for marketing is the same as any other tactic: You’ll win some and you’ll lose some, and figuring that out helps you pinpoint which methods will work best for your brand going forward.

 Popular metrics brands usually use are the number of viewers, the number of engagements (like/ comment/ share/ gift-giving… In addition, I suggest also looking at these four key analytics when gauging the success of a live effort:

 In essence, how long someone watches your show indicates whether your stream was compelling enough to convince viewers to stick around.
 You can learn important lessons for future streams here, including length and presentation style.

 - Call to action responses:

 Keep in mind that you are streaming to drive an end result, such as buying a product, or connecting with social media accounts.
 Make sure you send viewers to the right place.

 - Quality of service metrics: